Just Who are Bisexual People?

 Unfortunately, many people don't accept the fact that bisexual people exist.
 They still believe that all bisexual people fall into one of two categories:

-But the fact is that there are millions of people who are attracted to more than one gender.
+But the fact is that millions of people are attracted to more than one gender.
 The media world can't keep ignoring it.
-Bisexuality is not a "bad word," and it should be used freely along with such words as gay, lesbian, and queer.
+Bisexuality is not a "bad term," and it should be used freely along with such words as gay, lesbian, and queer.

-Bi People Are Seen as Less Interesting Members of LGBTQ+ Community
+Bi People Are Seen as Less Interesting People of LGBTQ+ Community

-Since bi people are not "gay" enough, they seem to be "not that interesting characters" to make a movie about.
+Since bi people are not "gay" enough, they seem to be "not that interesting as characters" to make a movie about.
 That's why we rarely come across bisexual characters when watching Netflix.
-It's also a kind of media discrimination that should be avoided.
+It's also a kind of media prejudice that should be avoided.

-In 2022, it's time to understand that each gender and each sexuality type are equally important.
-Media corporations should put efforts into showing that it's totally normal to be attracted to one gender and both genders.
+In 2024, it's time to understand that each gender and sexuality type is equally important.
+Media corporations should put efforts into showing that it's totally normal to be attracted to one gender and/or both.
 And it's also totally normal to have an opposite- or same-sex relationship.

 The Negative Effect of Stereotypes That Exist in the Media

 Stereotypes affect all aspects of our lives.
 And if we want to live in a better world, we should dispel them all.
-Here are a few reasons that prove that negative connotations are harmful to our society.
+Here are a few reasons that prove that negative connotations of the bisexual identity are harmful to our society.

 They Affect Self-Identity